-Stay 2 nights in Picton, we recommend staying Sequoia Lodge - Newly renovated, warm, friendly, family-run hostel.
-Located in the centre of Picton, but just slightly away from the hustle & noise of the port.
-Private rooms from $72 and dorm beds $30 per night.
+Stay 2 nights in Picton, we recommend staying Piwaka Lodge - Newly renovated, warm, friendly, family-run hostel.
+Located in the centre of Picton.
+Private rooms from $75 and dorm beds from $30 per night.
 This is also where we stay while on tour.

 Nestled at the head of Queen Charlotte Sound in the beautiful Marlborough Sounds, Picton is possibly New Zealand’s prettiest seaside town.

 Picton is all about the Marlborough Sounds with its relaxed island feel, secluded bays and crystal clear waters.
 The waterfront has one of the world’s best water views known for its ever changing colours and its marinas are a stunning testament to the importance of boats to this charming waterside village.
 Regular boat trips from Picton’s waterfront jetties take you to stunning locations throughout Queen Charlotte Sound.